-- (1) A personal foul (blocking) after a fair-catch signal is enforced from the spot of the foul. - (2) A foul for fair-catch interference is enforced from the spot of the foul. - (3) A foul for interference with the opportunity to make a catch is enforced from the spot of the foul. - (4) A foul for an invalid fair catch signal is enforced from the spot of the foul. - (5) A foul for intentionally forming an illegal wedge, whether during the free kick or during the return, is enforced from the spot of the foul. - (6) For a free kick out of bounds, see 6-2-3. - (7) For a free kick illegally touched, see 6-2-4. - (8) Double fouls are enforced according to customary rules.
+- (1) A personal foul (blocking) after a fair-catch signal is enforced from the spot of the foul. - (2) A foul for fair-catch interference is enforced from the spot of the foul. - (3) A foul for interference with the opportunity to make a catch is enforced from the spot of the foul. - (4) A foul for an invalid fair catch signal is enforced from the spot of the foul. - (5) A foul for intentionally forming an illegal wedge during the free kick, is enforced from the spot of the foul, or the previous spot if the foul occurs in the end zone during the kick. - (6) For a free kick out of bounds, see 6-2-3. - (7) For a free kick illegally touched, see 6-2-4. - (8) Double fouls are enforced according to customary rules.